 - Sun exposure can help with your acne or pimples.
 This is another false statement.
 Although sunlight can help with the inflammation, generally, it can do more harm than good because the sun tends to break down the collagen we have in our skin.
 Less collagen means that the skin might have difficulty in repairing itself making it more prone to scarring and acne formation.

 So to the question on how to get rid of whiteheads on face ( nose, chin, forehead etc..) , we hope that this detailed guide helped you find some easy treatments to try in order to get rid of whiteheads fast.
 You can choose between our 7-day treatment or if you are more impatient, try one of those quick fixes, or our easy homemade remedies.

 Whatever the remedy or solution you choose to remove your whiteheads, keep in mind that you need to be super consistent; this is really an ongoing battle that requires long term dedication and commitment.
-Mind you, this is how you will deserve your flawless skin:)
+Mind you, this is how you will deserve your perfect and flawless skin:)